osu-cs340-ecampus/react-starter-app/README.md

 (node:4158785) Warning: Accessing non-existent property 'padLevels' of module exports inside circular dependency (Use `node --trace-warnings ...` to show where the warning was created) (node:4158785) Warning: Accessing non-existent property 'padLevels' of module exports inside circular dependency

 info:    Forever restarted process(es):
 data:        uid  command                                                    script    forever pid     id logfile                                 uptime
 data:    [0] QH6j /nfs/stak/users/maesz/.nvm/versions/node/v16.13.0/bin/node server.js 4158690 4158716    /nfs/stak/users/maesz/.forever/QH6j.log 0:0:0:5.315
 flip3 ~/react-starter-app/App/backend 1028$ ▌
 ```

-This command can be used to stop any of the indexes (0, 1, 2, 3 , etc.)
+This command can be used to restart any of the indexes (0, 1, 2, 3 , etc.)

 ### Command - `forever stopall`
-This command will stop every single forever process that is running, use with caution!
-You will notice below that I happened to have four processes running and it stopped all of them.
-Again, use with caution!!
+This command will stop every single forever process that is running, **use with caution!** You will notice below that I happened to have four processes running and it stopped all of them.
+Again, **use with caution!!**
 ```sh
 flip3 ~/react-starter-app/App/backend 1024$ forever stopall
 (node:4155732) Warning: Accessing non-existent property 'padLevels' of module exports inside circular dependency (Use `node --trace-warnings ...` to show where the warning was created) (node:4155732) Warning: Accessing non-existent property 'padLevels' of module exports inside circular dependency

 info:    No forever processes running
 info:    Forever stopped processes:
 data:        uid  command                                                    script                          forever pid     id logfile                                 uptime